A delicious appetizer as a prelude to an Asian-themed meal: Edamame Dumplings

 Just as ravioli is made, the edges are rubbed with water and then folded over to contain the filling.
 I do another little rub of water along the edges of the folded dumpling- just to make sure that it’s completely sealed.
 The dumplings are then browned and steamed in a skillet with a small amount of water.
 Then they’re reading for dipping… into a simple mix of green onions, soy sauce and honey.
 Delicious!

-2 Tablespoons chopped green onions
+- 2 tablespoons chopped green onions

-2 Tablespoons low-sodium soy sauce
+- 2 tablespoons low-sodium soy sauce

-1 teaspoon honey
+- 1 teaspoon honey

-1 cup frozen shelled edamame (green soybeans)
+- 1 cup frozen shelled edamame (green soybeans)

-1 teaspoon freshly squeezed lemon juice
+- 1 teaspoon freshly squeezed lemon juice

-1 teaspoon dark sesame oil
+- 1 teaspoon dark sesame oil

-1/2 teaspoon ground cumin
+- ½ teaspoon ground cumin

-1/4 teaspoon salt
+- ¼ teaspoon salt

-20 square or round wonton wrappers
+- 20 square or round wonton wrappers

-1/2 cup water, divided
+- ½ cup water, divided

-2. To prepare dumplings: Cook edamame according to package directions; drain.
-Rinse edamame with cold water; drain well.
-Combine edamame, juice, sesame oil, cumin, and salt in a food processor; process until smooth.
+- Combine edamame, juice, sesame oil, cumin, and salt in a food processor; process until smooth.

 - Working with 1 wonton wrapper at a time (cover remaining wrappers with a damp towel to prevent drying), spoon about 1 teaspoon edamame mixture in center of each wrapper.
 Moisten edges of dough with water; fold opposite corners to form a triangle (or semi-circle), pinching points to seal.
 Place dumplings on a large baking sheet sprinkled with cornstarch.